arjun23496/temporal_nn_models/developer.md

 actions in the future frames (or time).

+### Code Organization

+To code base is organized keeping in mind the modularity of the interacting components.
+The folder `datasets` contain classes for different datasets to be used for evaluation.
+The folder `models` contain class definitions of models available.
+The rest of the code is present in the root folder and contains `model.py` containing the training protocols. `data.py` contains logic for loading dataset.
+`options.py` contains command line parameter arguments for experiments.
+`train.py` is the main script for high level training protocol logic.

 ### TODO

 - [x] Implement dataset class for SIMS dataset
 - [x] Implement train and validation loops
 - [ ] Create a save and load logic for timeline persistence
-- [ ] Fix the minibatching issue (batches are from the same timeline - make it such that it uses different timelines)
+- [x] Fix the minibatching issue (batches are from the same timeline - make it such that it uses different timelines)
 - [ ] Create a test framework